-Example: rosters.

-- (14) An employer in relation to a Work Premises that is a care facility in Victoria must require care facility workers in relation to a care facility to wear a face covering while working in: - (a) any indoor space at the care facility; or - (b) any outdoor space at the care facility, unless an exception pursuant to clause 5(9)(e), (g) - (i), (r) - (t), or (x) - (aa) of the Stay Safe Directions (Regional Victoria) or clause 5(17)(e), (g) - (i), (r) - (t), or (x) - (aa) of the Stay at Home Directions (Metropolitan Melbourne) applies in respect of a care facility worker in relation to a care facility, then the employer is exempted from requiring that care facility worker to wear a face covering.
+Example: rosters. - (14) An employer in relation to a Work Premises that is a care facility in Victoria must require care facility workers in relation to a care facility to wear a face covering while working in: - (a) any indoor space at the care facility; or - (b) any outdoor space at the care facility, unless an exception pursuant to clause 5(20)(e), (g) - (i), (r) - (t), or (x) - (aa) of the Stay at Home Directions (Victoria) applies in respect of a care facility worker in relation to a care facility, then the employer is exempted from requiring that care facility worker to wear a face covering.